Medical

 David Foster, Executive Director of Client Services, Danziger & De Llano

-Does smoking affect mesothelioma and lung cancer differently?
+Does smoking affect these two diseases differently?

 Risk Factor Mesothelioma Lung Cancer